-- 53) For the last row, put the text Comments: in the first cell and another text area called Comments in the second cell.
-Make it the same size as the previous text area (You can copy the previous text area and simply change the TextField property). - 54) Delete any blank lines that may be between the table and the form buttons.
+56) For the last row, put the text Comments: in the first cell and another text area called Comments in the second cell.
+Make it the same size as the previous text area (You can copy the previous text area and simply change the TextField property).

 The completed form should look like the following example

-- 55) Preview the page in your browser to see how the form looks.
-Try filling in the form and testing both the reset and submit buttons. - 56) Try the links in the navigation bar to see how the other pages look.
+- 57) Preview the page in your browser to see how the form looks.
+Try filling in the form and testing both the reset and submit buttons. - 58) Try the links in the navigation bar to see how the other pages look.